CoB12426/GlanceTask/README.md

 # GlanceTask
 A simple offline task-manager app built with Flutter.

-VIsualize a progress to complete it.
+Visualize a progress to complete it.

 Supported languages: Japanese, English